In Yinchuan, China, your face is your credit card

 That ethos applies to healthcare, too.

 Haodaifu Online is an internet portal that links doctors with patients, providing the latter with remote therapy and prescriptions.
-The services reduces overcrowding in hospitals and doctors' surgeries.
+The service reduces overcrowding in hospitals and doctors' surgeries.

 Smart China